zombieCraig/DartRPG/MULTI_PLATFORM_RELEASE.md

 1. The GitHub Actions workflow is triggered
 2. The version in `pubspec.yaml` is updated to match your release tag
+3. The changelog.json file is updated with the new version and changes from memory-bank files
-3. The application is built for Linux, macOS, and Windows
+4. The application is built for Linux, macOS, and Windows
-4. The builds are packaged as:
+5. The builds are packaged as:
    - Linux: `.tar.gz` archive
    - macOS: `.zip` archive
    - Windows: `.zip` archive
-5. The packages are uploaded as assets to your GitHub release
+6. The packages are uploaded as assets to your GitHub release
+7. The release description is updated with the changelog content

 ## Checking Build Status